ragavanrajan/blender-open-mcp/README.md

 If you encounter issues:

 - Ensure Ollama and the `blender-open-mcp` server are running.
-- Check Blender’s add-on settings.
+- Check Blender's add-on settings.
 - Verify command-line arguments.
 - Refer to logs for error details.